Hyperbolicity in presence of a large local system: Generalities on large local systems

-\begin{prop} Let $X$ be a normal irreducible projective complex algebraic variety supporting a large complex local system $\cL$.
-Up to replacing $X$ with a finite étale cover, there exists a surjective morphism with connected fibers $f : X \to Y$ onto a normal irreducible projective complex algebraic variety $Y$ such that: \begin{itemize} \item $Y$ admits a large complex local system with torsion-free monodromy and a semisimple algebraic monodromy group; \item the monodromy of the restriction of $\cL$ to the normalization of any fiber of $f$ is solvable. \end{itemize} \end{prop} \begin{proof} Consider the monodromy representation $\pi_1(X) \to \rG(\bC)$ of $\cL$, where $\rG$ is the algebraic monodromy group of $\cL$.
+\begin{prop} Let $X$ be a normal irreducible proper complex algebraic variety supporting a complex local system $\cL$.
+Then, there exist a finite étale cover $X^\prime \to X$ and a fibration $f \colon X^\prime \to Y$ onto a normal irreducible projective complex algebraic variety $Y$ such that: \begin{itemize} \item $Y$ admits a large complex local system with torsion-free monodromy and a semisimple algebraic monodromy group; \item the monodromy of the restriction of $\cL$ to any fiber of $f$ is solvable. \end{itemize} Moreover, if $\cL$ is large (resp. big), then the normalization of every fiber of $f$ admits a finite morphism to an abelian variety (resp. every generic fiber of $f$ admits a morphism to an abelian variety which is generically finite onto its image). \end{prop} \begin{proof} Consider the monodromy representation $\pi_1(X) \to \rG(\bC)$ of $\cL$, where $\rG$ is the algebraic monodromy group of $\cL$.
 Up to replacing $X$ with a finite étale cover, one can assume that $\rG$ is connected.
-Let $\rN$ be the (solvable) radical of $\rG$, so that $\rN$ is a (connected) solvable complex algebraic group.
+Let $\rN$ be the solvable radical of $\rG$, so that $\rN$ is a connected solvable complex algebraic group.
 Let $\rH$ be the quotient of $\rG$ by $\rN$, so that $\rH$ is a connected semisimple complex algebraic group.
-The induced representation $\pi_1(X) \to \rH(\bC)$ has a Zariski-dense image, and replacing $X$ with a finite étale cover, one can assume that it has torsion-free image thanks to Selberg Lemma. \\ Let $f:X \to Y$ denote the Shafarevitch morphism associated to $\pi_1(X) \to \rH(\bC)$.
+The induced representation $\pi_1(X) \to \rH(\bC)$ has a Zariski-dense image, and replacing $X$ with a finite étale cover, one can assume that it has torsion-free image thanks to Selberg lemma. \\ Let $f \colon X \to Y$ denote the Shafarevich morphism associated to $\pi_1(X) \to \rH(\bC)$, cf. Theorem \ref{existence of Shafarevich morphism}.
 In particular, $Y$ is a normal irreducible projective complex algebraic variety and $f$ is surjective with connected fibres.
-Since the representation $\pi_1(X) \to \rH(\bC)$ has torsion-free image, it factorizes through the homomorphism $\pi_1(X) \to \pi_1(Y)$, cf. Theorem \ref{existence of Shafarevitch morphism}.
-The induced homomorphism $\pi_1(Y) \to \rH(\bC)$ corresponds to a large complex local system with a semisimple algebraic monodromy group.\\ Let $F$ be the normalization of an irreducible component of a fiber of $f$.
-Since the induced morphism $F \to Y$ is constant, the induced homomorphism $\pi_1(F) \to \pi_1(X) \to \rH(\bC)$ has finite image.
+Since the representation $\pi_1(X) \to \rH(\bC)$ has torsion-free image, it factors through the homomorphism $\pi_1(X) \to \pi_1(Y)$, cf. Theorem \ref{existence of Shafarevich morphism}.
+The induced homomorphism $\pi_1(Y) \to \rH(\bC)$ corresponds to a large complex local system with a semisimple algebraic monodromy group.\\ Let $F$ be a (necessarily connected) fiber of $f$.
+Since the induced morphism $F \to Y$ is constant, the composite homomorphism $\pi_1(F) \to \pi_1(X) \to \rH(\bC)$ has finite image.
 But the image of $\pi_1(X) \to \rH(\bC)$ is torsion-free, hence the image of $\pi_1(F) \to \rH(\bC)$ is in fact trivial.
-Therefore it is contained in $\rN(\bC)$, from what it follows that it is solvable. \end{proof}
+Therefore it is contained in $\rN(\bC)$, from what it follows that it is solvable.\\ Assume now in addition that $\cL$ is large, and let $F^\prime$ be the normalization of an irreducible component of a fiber of $f$.
+Since the monodromy of the restriction of $\cL$ to $F^\prime$ is contained in the connected solvable algebraic group $\rN(\bC)$, one can apply Proposition \ref{Shafarevich: from smooth to normal}, Proposition \ref{Shafarevich in the solvable case} and Proposition \ref{criterion derived group nilpotent} to infer that $F^\prime$ admits a finite morphism to an abelian variety.
+The statement follows by taking a product over the irreducible components.
+The case where $\cL$ is big is similar and left to the reader. \end{proof}